codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries/azure-docker-registry.md

 ---
 title: "Azure Docker registry"
-description: "How to use the Azure Docker Registry in Codefresh"
+description: "Learn now to use the Azure Docker Registry in Codefresh"
-group: docker-registries
+group: integrations
-sub_group: external-docker-registries
+sub_group: docker-registries
+redirect_from:
+  - /docs/docker-registries/external-docker-registries/azure-docker-registry/
 toc: true
 ---
 To configure the [Azure Docker registry](https://docs.microsoft.com/en-us/azure/container-registry/) within Codefresh, go into its settings in Azure Portal and select *Access Keys* from the left sidebar.